ChristianLindler/optionspricer/README.md

 **Note**: The frontend will automatically connect to the backend API at http://localhost:5000

 ## Usage
-The user interface is very intuitive.
-By using YFinance to collect stock data, the application automatically collects information like current price, volatility, or dividend history, without requiring user input.
-Because of this, options can only be priced on stocks who's data is available through YFinance.
 In the top left of the application there is a form where users first enter a stock ticker they would like to price an option on.
 Other parameters (Strike price, time-to-expiry, number of simulations) are selected in the same form.
 When the parameters are selected, the "Calculate" button is used to begin calculating Options Price.
 Upon calculation, the application visualizes a sample of 100 of the user's simulated paths, the standard error for American Prices, and a distribution of the returns on the final day.